Nebukam/mkfont/docs/_sources/docs/views/explorer-preview.md

 This is because in order to be previewed, the font needs to be exported in full in memory; it is not possible to simply append a single character.
 That also mean that the preview is a real one : what you see in here is an exact copy in memory of the font that will be exported as `.ttf`.

+>For now, the preview doesn't support selection of ligatures.
+Instead, it will select the glyphs that makes up the ligature.
+>i.e, if you have a `test` ligature, selecting it in the preview will effectively select `t`, `e` and `s`.
+{: .error }